-This same concept applies to your career: It will take you much longer to get where you want to go if you don’t know how to get there.
-That’s why many career experts recommend taking the time to create a formal “career plan” to guide you through your professional life.
+Having multiple different jobs is common in the modern era.
+However, if you are thinking of starting and developing a career in one field, you should prioritize planning out your future career in that industry.
+It will take you much longer to get where you want to go if you haven’t planned how to achieve your goals.
+That’s why many career experts recommend taking the time to create a formal career plan to guide you through your professional life.

 “Regardless of how long you’ve been in the workforce, it’s important to take an active role in shaping the future of your career,” said Amanda Augustine, career advice expert at TopResume, a career services provider.
 “If you’re not managing your career path, someone might do it for you — and you might not like where it leads.”

 This is especially true for recent or soon-to-be college graduates, who may end up taking a different path than they originally intended anyway.
-Many students end up changing their majors during their undergraduate career or finding a job outside their field of study after graduation, said Bob Labombard, CEO of GradStaff, a career matchmaking company for entry-level positions.
+Many students end up changing their majors during their undergraduate career or finding a job outside their field of study after graduation, said Bob Labombard, former CEO of GradStaff (now Avenica), a career matchmaking company for entry-level positions.

 “It’s almost impossible for most college students to map out a detailed plan leading to a specific job or career area,” Labombard told Business News Daily.
 “Our advice for college students is to develop and identify their … skills, abilities and experiences that employers will find compelling.
 The benefit of this approach is that it opens up many potential career fields, not just one.”

-Goals and a timeline.
 You don’t need to write, “I should be working for Company X three years from now.”
 But you should have a few general benchmarks to help you monitor your progress.
-For example, you might say you want to move up to the next level in your chosen field within the next three to five years, or save up enough money to start your own business within 10 years.
+For example, you might say you want to move up to the next level in your chosen field within the next three to five years or save up enough money to start your own business within 10 years.

 “Break down your plan into more digestible steps and action items you can work towards on a monthly or quarterly basis so the process does not seem overwhelming,” Augustine said.

-“Having a deadline to see if your plan will be worthy of the 24/7 efforts you’re putting in is helpful,” said Suki Kramer, founder, formulator and president of suki skincare and founder of sukiscoop.com.
+“Having a deadline to see if your plan will be worthy of the 24/7 efforts you’re putting in is helpful,” said Suki Kramer, founder of suki skincare.

+Revisiting your career path every six months is important so you can take stock of where you are and whether there still remains a pathway for where you want to be.
 Once you’ve charted a path, you need to commit to following it, even if that path changes over time.
-Kramer emphasized the importance of trusting your own instincts about your career, which means you need to be willing to change direction if something feels off.
+Kramer emphasized the importance of trusting your own instincts about your career, which means you need to be willing to pivot if something feels off.